freeCodeCamp/courses-vscode-extension/README.md

     // Scripts linked to extension commands
     "develop-course": "npm run develop", // Run when `Develop Course` command is executed "run-course": "npm run start", // Run when `Run Course` command is executed
+    test: {
-    test: "echo testing...", // Run when `Test` command is executed },
+      // Run when `Test` command is executed
+      functionName: "handleMessage", // Name of the function to be called
+      arguments: [
+        {
+          message: "Hello World!",
+          type: "info",
+        },
+      ], // Arguments to be passed to the function
+    },
+  }
   workspace: {
     // Workspace settings
     files: [